joostd/irma-documentation/docs/session-requests.md

 > Attributes can be disclosed to the requestor in any of the three session types: in issuance sessions issuance proceeds only if the user discloses the required attributes just before issuance, and in attribute-based signature sessions the requested attributes are attached to the resulting attribute-based signature.
 Thus the `disclose` and `labels` fields introduced above can also occur in issuance or attribute-based signature session requests (see below).

 ### Multiple credential types within inner conjunctions
-In the request above we call the three JSON lists that contain strings *inner conjunctions* (distinguishing them from the *outer conjunctions*, that contain not attribute but disjunctions).
+In the request above we call the three JSON lists that contain strings *inner conjunctions* (distinguishing them from the *outer conjunctions*, that contain not attributes but disjunctions).
 Asking for multiple attributes within such an inner conjunctions of a session request is subject to the following rules:

 - When attributes coming from multiple credential types occur in an inner conjunction, at most one of them may be a non-[singleton](overview.md#singletons).
 - If some of the attributes occuring in the inner conjunction come from the same credential type, then the attributes that the user sends must come from the same credential instance: it is not allowed to mix attributes coming from distinct instances of that credential type.
 (The IRMA app automatically only offers candidate sets as choices to the user that satisfy this property.)